+Pine Cliff Energy Ltd. The southern well is owned by Whitecap Resources Inc and is a suspended Gas Well.
 Two well sites are within the central portion of the Plan Area.
-The northern one is a flowing crude oil well owned by Pine Cliff Energy Ltd. The southern well is owned by Whitecap Resources Inc and is a suspended Gas Well.
+The northern one is a flowing crude oil well owned by

-Well and its associated lease sites will remain operational for the foreseeable future.
-Both of these sites will be remediated by the well owner at a time of their choosing and the sites will be incorporated into the plan.
-Three of the pipeline utility right-of-ways contain abandoned or decommissioned lines.
-These pipelines will be removed, and the areas will be included in the developable area.
-The remaining two operational pipelines will remain and be incorporated into the plan area as Public Utility Lots.
+Wells and its associated lease sites will remain operational for the foreseeable future.
+Both of these sites will be remediated by the well owner at a time of their choosing and the sites will be incorporated into the Plan.